Epoch-Mengying/SI507_Final_Project/README.md

 ## Goal of the Project

-The goal of the project is to use Python to web scrape the machine learning courses from Coursera.
+The goal of the project is to use Python to web scrape the machine learning courses from Coursera and store the data into database for query/management.
+There will also be an Excel Workbook for user to interact with.

 ## Data Source
 Coursera homepage >> Catelog >> Data Science >> Machine Learning